 - KK: Have you heard the latest buzz online that soaking grains with an “acid medium” like ACV or yogurt or whey, etc. isn’t necessary and that just soaking overnight in water is fine?

-Rami: The acid in the soaking is merely to support lowing of the pH to enhance fermentation.
+Rami: The acid in the soaking is merely to support lowering of the pH to enhance fermentation.
 So a teaspoon or two of acidic substances or some probiotics usually helps.

 - KK: I was surprised to read this: “Sourdough bread with unbleached flour that is sour in taste is the best grain product available in the western world.”
 So even though this is a white, refined flour, your opinion is that it is better than a whole grain sourdough?
 (Again, this is because it is difficult to break down all the phytic acid in the whole grains?)

 Rami: There is a slight but important distinction between white flour, and unbleached flour.
 The difference is the bleaching process.
 Although because many sources called unbleached flour, ‘white flour', it led to one unclear sentence in my book.
 To me the biggest news about grains is that the story that whole grains have more nutrients is false.
 I think a more accurate story is grains grown on healthy soils have more nutrients.
 We should focus on soil health, not eating every ounce of plant material that we can possibly digest.

 - KK: This makes sense, but most of us (myself anyway), don’t know anyone who grows grain, let alone how nutrient-dense their soil is… Stores have unbleached white flour, but I don’t know how healthy their soil is, I guess I'm not sure why I've never looked into this – I don't even know where their wheat is grown!
 But I’m still confused, and leaning toward limiting grains.